lighterland/lighterland/README.md

 ### Hello, I'm Erland! 👋

-I'm a data-savvy learner from Indonesia who's always hungry for new knowledge and loves solving problems.
+I'm a data-savvy learner from Indonesia who enjoys problem-solving and learning new things.

 #### Some quick highlights about me
 * 💻 I'm currently working on data analytics.
-* 📊 I use my skills to draw insights from data and help others understand their data better.
 * 🌱 I'm constantly learning and developing my skills in the field.
 * 🐍 I love to work with Python.
 * 🧠 I have a strong interest in the latest research and developments in data science, machine learning, and AI.